 Music has the power to change moods.
 Listen to motivating, uplifting music while driving to your next Chef event or while you're cooking.
 Sing like a diva - you'll feel better, more alive... and that positivity will flow into your cooking and every other aspect of your life.

 Keep going, even when you feel uncomfortable.
 Don't ever give up.
 Keep chipping away at the barriers to success, even if they're all in your mind.
-Speak to a Success Manager at The Chef Alliance for peer support.
+Contact our office for peer support.
 Slowly, surely, things will improve.

 Reading client testimonials or remembering the great things that people have said about you and your cooking will remind you of just how good you really are.
 Make it a regular event in your calendar, and keep adding to those testimonial pages/ memories.